New COVID-19 cases in US soar to highest levels on record | Health

 The number of Americans now in the hospital with COVID-19 is running at around 60,000, or about half the figure seen in January, the Centers for Disease Control and Prevention reported.

-While hospitalisations sometimes lag behind case numbers, the figures may indicate omicron is not making people as severely ill as previous versions, as many experts suspect.
+While hospitalizations sometimes lag behind case numbers, the figures may reflect not only the protection conferred by the vaccine, but also the possibility that omicron is not making people as severely ill as previous versions.

 COVID-19 deaths in the U.S. have climbed over the past two weeks from an average of 1,200 per day to around 1,500.